-- (i) The person is not less than five years older than the minor; and \ - (ii) The person is not legally married to the minor."
+(i) The person is not less than five years older than the minor; and \

+(ii) The person is not legally married to the minor."

-HRS § 707-732.
+• HRS § 707-732.
 Sexual assault in the third degree:

-- (1) A person commits the offense of sexual assault in the third degree if: - (a) The person recklessly subjects another person to an act of sexual penetration by compulsion; - (b) The person knowingly subjects to sexual contact another person who is less than fourteen years old or causes such a person to have sexual contact with the person; - (c) The person knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes the minor to have sexual contact with the person; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual contact another person who is mentally defective, mentally incapacitated, or physically helpless, or causes such a person to have sexual contact with the actor; - (e) The person, while employed: - (i) In a state correctional facility; - (ii) By a private company providing services at a correctional facility; - (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute; - (iv) By a private correctional facility operating in the State of Hawai'i; or
+(1) A person commits the offense of sexual assault in the third degree if:

+(a) The person recklessly subjects another person to an act of sexual penetration by compulsion;

+(b) The person knowingly subjects to sexual contact another person who is less than fourteen years old or causes such a person to have sexual contact with the person;

+(c) The person knowingly engages in sexual contact with a person who is at least fourteen years old but less than sixteen years old or causes the minor to have sexual contact with the person; provided that:

+(i) The person is not less than five years older than the minor; and

+(ii) The person is not legally married to the minor;

+(d) The person knowingly subjects to sexual contact another person who is mentally defective, mentally incapacitated, or physically helpless, or causes such a person to have sexual contact with the actor;

+(e) The person, while employed:

+(i) In a state correctional facility;

+(ii) By a private company providing services at a correctional facility;

+(iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute;

-- (v) As a law enforcement officer as defined in section [710-1000], knowingly subjects to sexual contact an imprisoned person, a person confined to a detention facility, a person committed to the director of public safety, a person residing in a private correctional facility operating in the State of Hawaii, or a person in custody, or causes the person to have sexual contact with the actor; or - (f) The person knowingly, by strong compulsion, has sexual contact with another person or causes another person to have sexual contact with the actor."
+(iv) By a private correctional facility operating in the State of Hawai'i; or knowingly subjects to sexual contact an imprisoned person, a person confined to a detention facility, a person committed to the director of public safety, a person residing in a private correctional facility operating in the State of Hawaii, or a person in custody, or causes the person to have sexual contact with the actor; or